IELTS Writing Practice Test 3 - Enhance Your Skills with Real Exam Simulation

 1704452377837

-The given graph shows the estimated comparison of the evaluation of the maximum numbers of elephants throughout the years 1997 and 2004.
+The given graph shows the estimated comparison of the evaluation of the maximum number of elephants throughout the years 1997 and 2004.

-We can observe from the graph that there is a very significant decline in the numbers of elephants in most of the countries causing an alarming threat to the Asian elephant population.
+We can observe from the graph that there is a very significant decline in the number of elephants in most countries, causing an alarming threat to the Asian elephant population.
 The figures for Thailand and Malaysia showed the greatest decline among the countries.
-The value seems to be almost half of what it was in 1997 when compared to 2004 in both countries.
+The value seems to be almost half of what it was in 1997, when compared to 2004 in both countries.
 Malaysia also exhibited a figure that was as low as 1000.
-We can also see that India continued to be the country with the greatest number of Asian elephants but again, the numbers showed a significant fall in 2004 when they fell to 7500.
+We can also see that India continued to be the country with the greatest number of Asian elephants, but again, the numbers showed a significant fall in 2004 when they fell to 7500.

 The bar graph data interpretation questions are widely asked in the IELTS Writing section assessments.
 The candidates must be prepared to answer such questions on bar graphs through IELTS writing practice by referring to IELTS writing preparation courses.
-They must also prioritize bar graph questions during their preparation for IELTS exam writing task 1
+They must also prioritise bar graph questions during their preparation for the IELTS exam, writing task 1

 IELTS Writing Task 2